Vehicles & Manual Assets

 - Tap the + button and choose Account/Asset.

-- Or open Net Worth, go to the Assets tab, and use Add Asset.
+- Or open Net Worth and use Add Asset.

-Then pick the asset type.
-Choose General Asset for things like jewellery, art and collectibles, electronics, furniture, equipment, or business assets, and Vehicle for cars, trucks, motorcycles, or boats.
+Then pick the type.
+Choose General Asset for jewellery, art and collectibles, electronics, furniture, equipment or business assets, and Vehicle for cars, trucks, motorcycles or boats.

 General Assets

-- Category— Choose from Jewelry, Art & Collectibles, Electronics, Furniture, Equipment, Business Assets, or Other.
+- Category - Jewelry, Art & Collectibles, Electronics, Furniture, Equipment, Business Assets or Other.

 That value counts toward your total assets right away.
-General Assets have no linked loan.
+General Assets have no linked loan and cannot be split with a partner.

 Vehicles and Their Loans

 A vehicle shows its full value on its card.
-If you owe money on it, the card also shows your equity — the vehicle’s value minus the loan balance.
-When you add a vehicle, you choose how to handle any loan:
+If you owe money on it, the card also shows your equity - the value minus the loan balance.
+When you add one, you choose how to handle the loan:

-- Add a loan— Enter the loan balance and lender by hand, with optional interest rate, term, and monthly payment.
+- Add a loan - enter the balance and lender by hand, with optional interest rate, term and monthly payment.

-Either way you attach it, the loan becomes a normal entry in your credit cards and loans.
-The vehicle still contributes its full value to your assets, and the loan is counted once as a liability, so your net worth stays accurate without any double counting.
+Either way, the loan becomes a normal entry in your credit cards and loans.
+The vehicle still contributes its full value to your assets and the loan is counted once as a liability, so your net worth stays accurate without double counting.

 Keeping Values Up to Date

-Manual assets do not revalue themselves — a General Asset or vehicle keeps the value you entered until you edit it.
-When you update a value, Cadence records the change so it appears in your net worth history over time.
-It is worth revisiting big-ticket items like a car now and then so your net worth reflects reality.
+Manual assets do not revalue themselves.
+A General Asset or vehicle keeps the value you entered until you edit it.
+When you update one, Cadence records the change so it appears in your net worth history.